CEV Framework: A Central Bank Digital Currency Evaluation and Verification Framework With a Focus on Consensus Algorithms and Operating Architectures: Appendix A Formal Logic Proof

-\begin{lemma} When a non-issuance transaction is finished, the out-degrees of the input tokens in the ledger state become non-zero.
+The premises below come from lemmas or definitions in Section IV.
+The logic proofs \cite{temporal logic} have been checked by the proof-editor from Stanford University\cite{standford}. \begin{lemma} A non-issuance transaction makes the out-degrees of the input tokens become non-zero in the ledger state.

-\end{lemma} \begin{proof} For a non-issuance transaction in definition 3, the out-degrees of input tokens become non-zero after the transaction is finished.
-Since ($\forall$x. $\forall$ $\tau$.(Tx($\tau$,x) $\Rightarrow$ D = D + TD)), a new transaction graph is added into the ledger where the out-degrees of input tokens would not change. \end{proof} \begin{lemma} $\forall$x. $\forall$ $\tau$.(Tx($\tau$,x) $\Rightarrow$ $\forall$y.(xRy $\Rightarrow$ H($\tau$, y))) \end{lemma}
+\end{lemma} \begin{proof} Since ($\forall$x. $\forall$ $\tau$.(Tx($\tau$,x) $\Rightarrow$ D = D + TD)), the ledger operator adds a new transaction graph into the ledger where the out-degrees of input tokens keep same.
+A successful non-issuance transaction in definition 3 makes the out-degrees of input tokens become non-zero. \end{proof}